 Netaji Subhash Chandra Bose, known popularly as Netaji (meaning leader in Hindi), was one of the most prominent reformists in the Indian Independence Movement.
 The building that is known as Netaji Bhavan today was once the residence of the reformist.
 Managed by the Netaji Research Bureau, the old bungalow-style structure houses a museum and the bureau's archives and library.
 The museum is divided into various rooms, each detailing certain phases in the leader's life.
 The top-most floor has photographs and documents from the life and works of Subhash Chandra Bose, arranged in chronological order.
 The library and archives include comprehensive collections detailing the Indian Independence Movement.
 Netaji Bhavan also has an auditorium called the Sarat Bose Hall which is used for events like lectures and seminars.
 Located on Elgin Road, opposite Forum Mall, this is the place is a must-visit if you're interested in learning about India's Freedom Struggle.

 Capital of the state of West Bengal, Kolkata rises from the banks of the River Hooghly and has historically been an important trade hub.
-The British East India Company chose the city precisely for this reason and it served as the capital of India during the British Raj until 1911, after which the capital shifted to Delhi.
-Few places are the remnants of British colonialism more evident than in Kolkata's wide boulevards and imposing public buildings.
+The British East India Company chose the city precisely for this reason, and it served as the capital of India during the British Raj until 1911, after which the capital shifted to Delhi.
+The city’s wide boulevards and imposing public buildings stand as rarefied remnants of British colonialism.
 As the seat of 'Bengal Renaissance' during the British Raj, Kolkata produced many gurus such as Rabindranath Tagore.
 Master filmmaker Satyajit Ray is another notable figure who catapulted the city into the spotlight.
-This artistic legacy continues at venues like Nandan and Rabindra Sadan, that organize various events spanning music, art, literature, dance, and film.
-Kolkata is also widely known for the amazing range of food offered, both fine dining and street food.
-Landmarks include attractions like Victoria Memorial, Indian Museum, Dakshineswar Kali Temple and Belur Math, markets like New Market and detail Kumartuli and landmarks like Vidyasagar Setu and Howrah Bridge.
+This artistic legacy continues at venues like Nandan and Rabindra Sadan, which organize various events spanning music, art, literature, dance and film.
+Kolkata is also widely known for the amazing range of food, both fine dining and street food, on offer.
+Notable landmarks of the city include attractions like Victoria Memorial, Indian Museum, Dakshineswar Kali Temple and Belur Math, along with the busy New Market and Kumartuli, and the symbolic Vidyasagar Setu and Howrah Bridge.